-Welcome to Wrexham hits Disney+ in Canada on October 13th
+Welcome to Wrexham hits Disney+ Canada on October 13

 FX’s Welcome to Wrexham is finally making its way to Canada via Disney+ next month.
 The sports documentary series sees Canadian Ryan Reynolds reviving the world’s third-oldest professional association football team alongside Rob McElhenney.

 Starting on October 13th, episodes of Welcome to Wrexham will land on Disney+ every week.
-The first season of the docu-series has 12 episodes, each spanning roughly 30 minutes.
+The first season of the docuseries has 12 episodes, each spanning roughly 30 minutes.

 Rob McElhenney.
 Ryan Reynolds.
 Wrexham, Wales.
 To this town, football is not life and death.
 It’s more important than that.